tilosradio/web2-backend-legacy/README.md

 How to run
 ----------

-1. run the update.sh, this installs frontend and backend dependencies
+1. run the `tools/update.sh`, this installs frontend and backend dependencies, and modifies your PATH to reflect your locally installed tools for development.

-2. Set the rewrite definitions (already done in the VM)
+2. Set the rewrite definitions (already done in the Virtualmachine)

 For lighttpd (version 2):
 ```